bminer/intel-hex.js/README.md

 # intel-hex.ts

-A parser/writer for Intel HEX file format.
+A typescript-based parser/writer for the Intel Hex file format.
 > This fork updates the package to use ES6 modules & TypeScript definitions.

 ## Installation